 What is Ninja’s streaming setup?

 - Keyboard: Corsair K70 RGB Rapidfire

 - Gaming chair: Maxnomic Ninja Edition

 Like most big-name streamers, Ninja has a top-of-the-range setup for his streams, featuring two PCs (one for playing games and one for running his stream), high-end gaming gear, microphones, lighting, and cameras to create a professional-looking stream.

-To get those Victory Royales, he uses an Alienware AW2518H monitor, a Corsair K70 RGB Mk.2 mechanical keyboard, a Finalmouse Air58 Ninja CBR Edition gaming mouse, and gets his audio through a Beyerdynamic DT990 Pro headset.
+To get those Victory Royales, he uses an Alienware AW2518H monitor, a Corsair K70 Rapidfire mechanical keyboard, a Finalmouse Air58 Ninja CBR Edition gaming mouse, and gets his audio through a Beyerdynamic DT990 Pro headset.